thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-adw-modify.md

 9. Confirm your changes, by clicking **Confirm**.

-## Deleting a table from an SAP HANA connection
+## Deleting a table from an Oracle ADW connection
 ThoughtSpot checks for dependencies whenever you try to remove a table in a connection.
 ThoughtSpot shows a list of dependent objects, and you can click them to delete them or remove the dependency.
 Then you can remove the table.

-To delete a table from an SAP HANA connection:
+To delete a table:

 1. Click **Data** in the top navigation bar.